Monday, January 13, 2025

 Learn about the two papers -- will you try to go on a field trip in person?
 Do you need to schedule that ASAP?

-Click here to learn about the two paper options.
+Click here to learn about the two assigned papers.
 There are three possible choices.
 You'll be able to choose if you'd like to help with the Mapping Prejudice project, visit a historic location IRL (in real life) and/or work on a paper about a "virtual field trip."
 You can mix and match!
 Make sure to put the dates of these two papers into your calendar so you can clear out the time to work on them.
 You can complete all three for extra credit!

 Begin the work for this week.